Workshops and Classes

 Join us at Illinois’ only Typewriter Shop for an afternoon of analog creativity (or any kind of creativity.)
 Anyone with the passion to write is welcome, and all materials will be provided.
 As a bonus, we will provide a discount for anyone who signs up for one of our workshops in person!
 No better way to celebrate the onset of summer than with fellow creative thinkers.

-The Lost Art of Letter Writing is a fun, cozy creative workshop where we’ll explore how to write meaningful letters that people actually want to keep forever.
+This is a fun, cozy creative workshop where we’ll explore how to write meaningful letters that people actually want to keep forever.
 We’ll go over thank-you letters, love letters, friendship letters, “just thinking of you” letters, and even letters you may never send.
 Through prompts, examples, and playful exercises, you’ll learn how to write with warmth, sincerity, and your own authentic voice.
+All materials provided.
+This workshop is perfect for friends, couples, families, or anyone looking for a creative afternoon filled with nostalgia, connection, and fun.

 Typewriter Basics (June 6, 20 4PM)

-The second half of the class will deal with the not-so-basic basics, such as formatting your page, setting tabs, typing columns, text formatting, and error correction!
+Want to get the most out of your typewriter?
+This 90 minute introductory workshop is the perfect hands-on experience to set you up for success on your typewriter journey.
+This workshop will cover the basics like typing posture, typing technique, typewriter functions, and settings.
+It also covers the not-so-basic basics, such as formatting your page, setting tabs, typing columns, text formatting, and error correction!
 Everything will be entirely hands-on with in-person instruction and assistance.
 No question is too simple or too complex.
 Bringing your own typewriter is encouraged, but not necessary.
 All materials from machines, tools, paper, and ink will be supplied for the class period.

 International Typewriter Day (June 23 12-4PM)